THE CICELY TYSON SCHOLARSHIP

 Among Miss Tyson’s numerous other awards are an honorary Oscar, a star on the Hollywood Walk of Fame, Kennedy Center Honors, the Presidential Medal of Freedom for Contribution to the Arts and American Culture, the NAACP’s highest honor, the Peabody Career Achievement Award and induction into the Television Hall of Fame.

-The application deadline for The Cicely Tyson Scholarship is January 31, 2021.
-The award will be announced in February 2021.
-The scholarship will include 3 terms, commencing Fall 2021.
+The application deadline for The Cicely Tyson Scholarship is May 15, 2024.
+The scholarship includes 3 terms, commencing Fall 2024.

 - 18 years or older by the start of the Fall semester of the current year

 - Intend to attend in New York for the Fall 2024

 - Have completed high school or the equivalent with a 2.5 GPA (75/100) or higher

 - Copy of your latest academic transcript

 - Two letters of recommendation, no more than six months old from a professional or teacher who can speak about your work

 - One passport-size photo, for identification purposes only

 - Copy of valid passport (for non-US Citizens)

 - TOEFL exam results with a score of 85 or higher (taken within two years of application deadline)